aineshm/CS320-Projects/mp2/README.md

 For the following questions, create a `Bank` object for the bank named "Charles Schwab Bank, SSB".

 ### Q1: what is the average interest rate for the bank?
+### Q1: what is the average interest rate for the bank?

 In the Bank class, create an `average_interest_rate()` method that returns the average interest rate.
-Include the missing loans where the interest rate is not specified in your calculation.
+Skip missing loans where the interest rate is not specified in your calculation.
 What is the average interest rate for the "Charles Schwab Bank, SSB"?

 ### Q2: how many applicants are there per loan, on average?